tideland/gocells/README.md

 defined by a user function with the signature `func(event cells.Event) bool`.
 The time, the duration, and the lowest, highest, and average duration during a defined number of fitting events is emitted each time.

+### Rate Window

+The rate window behavior checks if an event matches a given criterion defined by a user function with the signature `func(event cells.Event) bool`.
+If a defined number of events match during a defined timespan an event is emitted.
+It contains the first and the last time as well as the number of matches.
+This way bursts of events can be detected.

 ### Round Robin